 Emmanuelle Leah Fetter Memorial Scholarship

 This scholarship is awarded in memory of Leah Fetter, who was a gifted French student at UWM.
 The scholarship is awarded based on academic achievement and demonstrated financial need.
-Applicants must be full-time French majors and have current FAFSA information showing financial need to be eligible.
+Applicants must be full-time French majors and have FAFSA information showing financial need to be eligible.

 Award: